Aditi-Ch06/mnist_cnn/README.md

 🌐 Deployment

-The app is deployed using Flask and accessible at:
+The application is deployed using Flask and accessible at:
 👉 https://mnist-cnn-1.onrender.com

 📸 Screenshots